-2. For the purpose of administering those requirements of Chapter 7 and APPENDIX I of the Uniform Plumbing Code pertaining to the approval, permitting and inspection of private sewage disposal systems, the term "Building Official" shall mean the Environmental Health Officer or the Director of Building and Safety, or a duly authorized representative.
-The Environmental Health Official or his duly authorized representative shall assume the power of citation for the enforcement of Chapter 11 and APPENDIX I of the UPC as said Powers of Citation are described in ARTICLE 2 - Chapter 1, Section 104.2 POWERS AND DUTIES OF THE BUILDING OFFICIAL, Subsection 104.2.12 - POWER OF CITATION, in this ordinance.

-3. For the purposes of administering provisions of the Uniform Housing Code pertaining to the abatement of health hazards associated with private sewage disposal systems, the term "Building Official" shall mean the manager of the Division of Building and Safety and/or the Environmental Health Officer, or a duly authorized representative.
+- 2. For the purpose of administering those requirements of Chapter 7 and APPENDIX K of the Uniform Plumbing Code pertaining to the approval, permitting and inspection of private sewage disposal systems, the term "Building Official" shall mean the Environmental Health Officer or the Director of Building and Safety, or a duly authorized representative.
+The Environmental Health Official or his duly authorized representative shall assume the power of citation for the enforcement of Chapter 7 and APPENDIX K of the UPC as said Powers of Citation are described in ARTICLE 2 Chapter 1, Section 104.2 POWERS AND DUTIES OF THE BUILDING OFFICIAL, Subsection 104.2.12 POWER OF CITATION, in this ordinance - 3.
+For the purposes of administering provisions of the Uniform Housing Code pertaining to the abatement of health hazards, the term "Building Official" shall mean the manager of the Division of Building and Safety and/or the Environmental Health Officer, or a duly authorized representative.

-"Building service equipment" shall mean the plumbing, mechanical, electrical, and elevator equipment including piping, wiring, fixtures, and other accessories which provide sanitation, lighting, heating, ventilation, cooling, refrigeration, fire-fighting and transportation facilities essential for the habitable occupancy of a building or structure for its designated use and occupancy.
+"BUILDING SERVICE EQUIPMENT" Shall mean the plumbing, mechanical, electrical, and elevator equipment including piping, wiring, fixtures, and other accessories which provide sanitation, lighting, heating, ventilation, cooling, refrigeration, fire-fighting and transportation facilities essential for the habitable occupancy of a building or structure for its designated use and occupancy.